jason-white/portfolio/content/case-studies/recruiting-solutions.md

 ### Sketches

 More often than not, I will sketch ideas on paper before moving to Figma.
 The more sketches, the better.
+Sketching allows me to rapidly iterate over ideas.
+No idea is a bad idea, the point here is to just get as much as possible out of my head and onto paper.

 {{< figure src="/images/recruiting-solutions-sketch.webp" alt="Photo of UI sketches in a sketchbook" width="831" height="554" >}}